Releasing -

 Everyday Occurrences of Rage

 On one of my infrequent trips to Costco, a person was brushing her teeth in the Costco women’s restroom.
 She had several bags with her and appeared a bit disheveled.
 That was my quick observation.
 As I was walking out of the restroom, a woman angrily marched out to get a manager.
-Several Costco employees came walking briskly passed me.
+Several Costco employees came walking briskly past me.

 I thought to myself, “Angry Woman” tattling on the “Disheveled Woman with Bags”.

 I have little doubt Angry Woman felt her individual or family safety was in jeopardy.
 Making assumptions and muttering accusations about the person using the Costco bathroom as a personal space to clean up.
 I don’t know the story of the “Disheveled Woman with Bags”.
-Was she homeless, maybe.
+Was she homeless, maybe?
 Had she been working all day and was simply changing clothes and cleaning up?
 Was she suffering from some kind of trauma or mental health event and needed to be out of the public sphere?

 It doesn’t matter.

-People like this make me want to smack them upside the head and shout, “Wake up you fool, no one is threatening you here.
+People like this make me want to smack them upside the head and shout, “Wake up, you fool, no one is threatening you here.
 Get a life.”
 I stepped aside knowing the Costco employees would handle the situation appropriately.

 I have written about my own internal rage, how and why it resurfaces from time to time.
 Especially when someone I know is being targeted or deeply wounded by the actions of another human for no apparent reason.